Claude Code vs Cursor: The Missing Layer Between Coding and Shipping

 With Cursor, I can trigger inline completions with Cmd+K, chat in the side pane using Cmd+I, or use Agent Mode to automatically plan and apply multi-step changes.
 So, it’s designed for developers who want AI help without leaving the editor.

-Cursor includes features like diff previews, versioned checkpoints, and an integrated terminal, all supporting a smooth, GUI-driven workflow.
+Cursor includes diff previews, versioned checkpoints, and an integrated terminal, all accessible without leaving the IDE.
 It has Bug Bot, a built-in tool that reviews files or projects using AI during the coding process.
-Since Cursor is a fork of VS Code, I could import my existing extensions, themes, and keybindings using the built-in VS Code migration tool, which made the transition frictionless.
+Since Cursor is a VS Code fork, existing extensions, themes, and keybindings import via the built-in migration tool.
+No reconfiguration required.

 Regarding how well the tools understand and follow natural language instructions, Claude Code and Cursor take fundamentally different approaches, shaped by their underlying design philosophy and interfaces.